Skin, Hair, and Nails

 - Streptococcal and staphylococcal infections.
 These two kinds of bacteria are the main causes of cellulitis and impetigo.
 Certain types of these bacteria are also responsible for distinctive rashes on the skin, including the rashes associated with scarlet fever and toxic shock syndrome.

 Fungal Infections of the Skin and Nails

 - Candidal dermatitis.
 A warm, moist environment, such as that found in the folds of the skin in the diaper area of infants, is perfect for growth of the yeast Candida.
 Yeast infections of the skin in older children, teens, and adults are less common.

 - Tinea infection (ringworm).
 Ringworm, which isn't a worm at all, is a fungus infection that can affect the skin, nails, or scalp.
-Tinea (pronounced: tih-nee-uh) fungi can infect the skin and related tissues of the body.
+Tinea (pronounced: TIH-nee-uh) fungi can infect the skin and related tissues of the body.
 The medical name for ringworm of the scalp is tinea capitis; ringworm of the body is called tinea corporis; and ringworm of the nails is called tinea unguium.
 With tinea corporis, the fungi can cause scaly, ring-like lesions anywhere on the body.

 - Tinea pedis (athlete's foot).
 This infection of the feet is caused by the same types of fungi (called dermatophytes) that cause ringworm.
-Athlete's foot is commonly found in adolescents and is more likely to occur during warm weather.
+Athlete's foot is commonly found in adolescents and is more likely to happen during warm weather.

 Other Skin Problems

 - Parasitic infestations.
 Parasites (usually tiny insects or worms) can feed on or burrow into the skin, often resulting in an itchy rash.
 Scabies and lice are examples of parasitic infestations.
 Both are contagious — meaning they can be easily caught from other people.